How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Introduction to the Discriminative Lexicon Model

 \ \\

-For representing words' meanings, we made use of \textit{GloVe} embeddings \citep{pennington2014glove} that were visually grounded using the method of \citep{shahmohammadi2021learning}.
+For representing words' meanings, we made use of \textit{GloVe} embeddings \citep{pennington2014glove} that were visually grounded using the method of \citet{shahmohammadi2021learning}.
 We explored embeddings generated with \textit{Word2Vec} \citep{mikolov2013efficient} and its visually grounded counterpart.
 However, evaluation on the data of participant 1 of the British Lexicon Project indicated that grounded \textit{GloVe} vectors are the best choice.\footnote{ Visual grounding as proposed by \citet{shahmohammadi2021learning} aligns existing embeddings with information from images, without letting the grounded vectors deviate far from their original purely text-based embeddings.
 In this way, the vectors absorb some of the information available in images, but do not lose abstract information which is only available in text.
-The set of vectors found by \citet{shahmohammadi2021learning} to perform best on various benchmark tests in NLP, such as lexical similarity \citep[e.g. on the MEN dataset,][]{bruni2014multimodal}, have a dimensionality of 1024, which we accordingly used in our simulations. }

-Words' semantic vectors are stored as row vectors in a matrix $\mathbf{S}$ (values in the following example are simulated):
+The set of vectors found by \citet{shahmohammadi2021learning} to perform best on various benchmark tests in NLP, such as lexical similarity \citep[e.g. on the MEN dataset,][]{bruni2014multimodal}, have a dimensionality of 1024, which we accordingly used in our simulations. } Words' semantic vectors are stored as row vectors in a matrix $\mathbf{S}$ (values in the following example are simulated):

 \ \\

 For modeling comprehension, we use a mapping $\mathbf{F}$ that approximates $\mathbf{S}$ from $\mathbf{C}$.
 As the mapping is approximate, albeit optimal in the least squares sense, borrowing notation from statistics, we write